40°F

 Green also pointed to conflict that the majority Hispanic and Black neighborhood saw during desegregation.

-“Rancho [High School] was the scene of violence in the late 1960s, early 1970s.
-Mainly between black and white students… There has been a racial component to its reputation and that has an impact on how the city is viewed,” Green said.
+“Rancho (High School) was the scene of violence in the late 1960s, early 1970s.
+Mainly between Black and white students. … There has been a racial component to its reputation, and that has an impact on how the city is viewed,” Green said.

 North Las Vegas also financially suffered after the 2008 Great Recession.

-Michaela Moore, city manager, said North Las Vegas became the “epicenter for foreclosures” during this time.
+Micaela Moore, city manager, said North Las Vegas became the “epicenter for foreclosures” during this time.

 “That was really a big hit to the city’s tax revenues,” she said.
 With so many foreclosures, the city couldn’t generate revenue from property taxes, she added.